laelbarlow/amoebae/README.md

-clusters at separate gene loci, automatic checking of those loci against information in genome annotation files, and systematic use of the [Exonerate](http://europepmc.org/article/MED/15713233) package where possible for obtaining better exon predictions.
+clusters at separate gene loci, automatic checking of those loci against information in genome annotation files, and systematic use of the [Exonerate](http://europepmc.org/article/MED/15713233) package where possible for obtaining exon predictions.
 In addition, AMOEBAE provides many
     options which can be tailored to the specific genes/proteins being analyzed.
 Despite the complexity of this workflow, analyses performed using AMOEBAE can be reproduced via